microsoft/hlsl-specs/proposals/0041-triangle-object-positions.md

   * Benefit: user can use same struct elsewhere and easily assign to result of call
   * Benefit: no appearance of native dynamic indexing support
   * Benefit: should work with DXC intrinsic system relatively easily
+  * Benefit: will easily explicitly convert to long vector or matrix
   * Drawback: adds a new built-in type which effectively matches the memory layout of matrices or arrays
 * Add a vertex index parameter to the intrinsic and return a single position: `float3`:
   * Drawback: three calls required to store all vertices in a single variable in HLSL